 The Grand Hotel Vesuvio named the roof garden restaurant after Enrico Caruso, as the tenor was an affectionate guest of the hotel that he liked to define as “his Neapolitan home” and where he spent the last years of his life in Naples.

-The cuisine, faithful to tradition, serves first courses of pasta and fish specialties but also recipes of international inspiration; do not miss the paccheri pasta with fish and green chillies; fried zucchini flowers stuffed with ricotta and Neapolitan salami; orange marinated salmon; cavatelli pasta with rocket and clams; baked fish and the inevitable buffalo mozzarella.
+The cuisine, faithful to tradition, serves first courses of pasta and fish specialties but also recipes of international inspiration; do not miss the paccheri pasta with fish and green chilies; fried zucchini flowers stuffed with ricotta and Neapolitan salami; orange marinated salmon; cavatelli pasta with rocket and clams; baked fish and the inevitable buffalo mozzarella.

 Veritas, located in Corso Vittorio Emanuele, is a new-starred restaurant in Naples, having received 1 Michelin star in 2016.
 The restaurant’s atmosphere is modern and refined, with design elements and touches of color without excess.